Kendriya Vidyalaya Sangathan

 10. ADMISSION OF CHILDREN STUDYING ABROAD SEATS

-A KV Student, who went abroad with his parents on their deputation to a foreign country, will be admitted to corresponding class on their return to India by the Principal of Kendriya Vidyalaya, where admission is being sought (such admissions will be over and above the class strength)
+A KV Student, who went abroad with his parents on their deputation to a foreign country, will be admitted to the corresponding class on their return to India by the Principal of Kendriya Vidyalaya, where admission is being sought (such admissions will be over and above the class strength)

 11. ADMISSION FOR VACANT SEATS IN KENDRIYA VIDYALAYA